 ‘We just want other people to be able to do this!’
 User experience designers Kate Wanless and Karyn Brice talk about how they’re using a user-centred design process to create an earthquake interactive for the new Taiao | Nature zone coming in 2019.

-Karyn: We wanted to find out what our visitors were really interested in, and we did this by getting them to make their own interactive.
+Firstly, we needed to understand what our visitors were really interested in, and we did this by getting them to make their own interactive.

-Kate: What we tested wasn’t even a prototype, it’s really just content.
+What we tested wasn’t even a prototype, it was just content.
 We said, ‘here’s a bunch of options for what we could do – you make your own.’

 If you ask someone to design something without giving them enough input, people don’t have enough information to come up with good responses.